etdev/algorithms/algorithms/9_LRU_cache/LRUCache.md

 * Should I use the integer value or the Node object itself in add(), remove() etc. in the DoublyLinkedList class?
   * Right now I'm using node for remove but val for add, which seems ugly.
+* I should put the Node class in its own file so I don't need to keep prefacing it with DoublyLinkedList. null)
+* Do something about the ``dll.remove(dll.head.next)`` line